nao7sep/Nekote/docs/nini-file-format-specification.md

 ```
 # This is a comment
 // This is also a comment
+; This is an INI-compatible comment

 @Section
 # Comment within section
 Key: Value

 // Multiple comment lines
-# can be placed together
+; can be placed together
+# using any style
 AnotherKey: AnotherValue
 ```